Before you begin

 • Compare with nearby reference stations for validation

-If you're still experiencing issues:
+If you’re still experiencing problems after following this guide: